klaudiosinani/hyper-pokemon/readme.md

 The assignable values are:

 - `pokecursor: 'true'` - enable your theme's pokecursor
-- `pokecursor: 'false'` - revert to the cursor's original appearence
+- `pokecursor: 'false'` - revert to the cursor's original appearance

 Also, completely omitting the `pokecursor` option from your `.hyper.js` will have the same effect as defining it and setting it to `false`. (**default state**)